Takanohana Kenshi: Career

 He began his sumo career in the spring of 1965, joining Futagoyama stable which had been set up his elder brother, former yokozuna Wakanohana Kanji I, three years previously.
 Reportedly, when he joined, Wakanohana had told him that they were no longer brothers and gave him harsh training, but Takanohana never complained.
-He initially fought under his own surname of Hanada.
+Debuting under his own surname of Hanada, he would win out in a five-way playoff to secure the sixth division championship.

 He reached the top makuuchi division in November 1968 at the age of just 18, the youngest ever at the time (the record is now held by his son Takanohana Kōji).
 He weighed barely 100 kg, and would remain one of the lightest men in the top division for the rest of his career.
 He adopted the shikona of Takanohana in 1969.
 He was the last man to beat yokozuna Taihō, in May 1971.
 As he rose up the rankings he collected nine special prizes, including four prestigious ginō-shō, or Technique Awards.

 After finishing as runner-up in consecutive tournaments in May and July 1972 he reached sumo's second highest rank of ōzeki in November 1972.
 He was promoted at the same time as his friend and rival Wajima, who quickly went on to be promoted to yokozuna.
 Takanohana's progress was slower, but he did win two top division tournament (or honbasho) championships in March and September 1975, each time delighting the crowds by defeating the giant yokozuna Kitanoumi in a playoff.
 He and Wakanohana were the first brothers ever to each win a top division tournament title.
 He was also runner-up in the January and March 1977 tournaments.
 However he was ultimately unable to defeat Kitanoumi or Wajima on a regular basis, and was hampered by his inability to put on weight, and so never made the yokozuna rank.
 Nevertheless, he was an ōzeki for fifty tournaments, corresponding to over eight years in the rank.
 This was a record until July 2007 when it was broken by Chiyotaikai.
 He was a bigger crowd attraction than some yokozuna.